 It’s safe to say that nightlife is a major contributor to your time as a student.
 The saying that university is the ‘best time of your life’ doesn’t stem only from your studies.
-University students, past and present, are known to talk about the many night outs shared with friends to break the stress of deadlines.
+University students, past and present, are known to talk about the many night outs shared with friends as one way to break up the stress of deadlines.
 London by day is a buzzing city, so there is sure to be a bigger buzz by night, with the endless selection of bars and clubs on offer.
 You might be of the view that London is full of over-priced cocktail bars and exclusive night clubs, but Send My Bag shares cheap and cheerful finds for students in this blog.

 Roxy in Fitzrovia

 A booming basement bar with a happy hour menu and changing club nights running all 6 days of the week that they are open.
 On the happy hour menu, you have a choice of ½ price on bottles of wine and cocktail pitchers, or 2-4-1 cocktails.
 The club nights cater to a mixture of music tastes, including pop, house, indie, rock, and hip-hop.
 They start from around 10:30 pm and finish around 3:30 am, which leaves loads of time for dancing to the music.
 Students get reduced entry to all their club nights with an NUS card.

 Roadhouse in Covent Garden